ayumau/Portfolio_ISA2/README.md

 - Update the social media links and contact information to match your own.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MauryaWorks.
 You are free to use and modify it as per the terms of the license.